JeremyBorden/Fall-2024-Biodiversity/README.md

 The files contained in this repo:

 - raw_data folder : Contains all the relevant data (in csv format)

+- Occupancy_Modelling_Executive_Summary.pdf : A more comprehensive overview of our project, including details on our data collection, model development and testing, and project conclusions and outcomes

 - Occupancy_modeling_with_SpOccupancy.ipynb : Notebook containing our occupancy model implementations using the R-package spOccupancy